taurushq-io/smart-wallet-7702/doc/DIFFv0.3.0_1.0.0.md

 1. Validate signature → return 1 if invalid
 2. Pay `missingAccountFunds` to EntryPoint

 **Impact**: In v0.3.0, an invalid signature still triggered an ETH transfer to the EntryPoint before returning `SIG_VALIDATION_FAILED`.
 In v1.0.0, no ETH is sent when the signature is invalid.
 Since `_rawSignatureValidation` is ecrecover-based and never reverts (only returns `true`/`false`), this reordering is safe.
-The account avoids unnecessary ETH exposure on failing UserOps.
+The account avoids unnecessary ETH exposure on failing UserOps (CR-6).

 ---

-## 11. `supportsInterface()` — BUG FIX
+## 10. `supportsInterface()` — BUG FIX

 ### v0.3.0
 ```solidity